Evan Peters opens up about the toll AHS had on his mental health

-24 July 2018, 20:58 | Updated: 26 July 2018, 14:46
+24 July 2018, 20:58 | Updated: 23 September 2022, 15:43

-Evan spoke about how his heavy work on ''American Horror Story' has affected him mentally.
+Evan previously spoke about how his heavy work on American Horror Story has affected him mentally.

 Speaking to GQ, Evan detailed just how difficult it is for him to portray some of the roles that Ryan Murphy throws his way.
 When asked about the intense roles he's had to play over the past few years, Evan said: "I'm goofy, I'm silly, I like to have fun.
 I don't like to yell and scream.
 I actually hate it.
 I think it's disgusting and really awful, and it's been a challenge for me.
 Horror Story sort of demanded that of me."

 "It's just exhausting.
 It's really mentally draining, and you don't want to go to those places ever in your life.
-And so you have to go there for the scenes, and it ends up integrating it somehow into your life.
-You're in traffic and you find yourself screaming and you're like, What the hell?
+And so you have to go there for the scenes, and it ends up integrating it somehow into your life," Evan confessed.
+"You're in traffic and you find yourself screaming and you're like, 'What the hell?
 This isn't who I am'."

 - Evan Peters transforms into Jeffrey Dahmer in first look at new Netflix series